sugarandmagic/recombot/README.md

 Recombot is a Slack bot that facilitates standups.

 ## User Guide
-Users must join #standup, and then in the morning they will be prompted to respond in the bot channel with their answers to the questions.
-If they don't respond, they will be prompted.
-At the designated time, all the answers will be collated and posted in #standup if they are from that morning.
+Users join #standup, and then in the morning they will be prompted to respond in the bot channel with their answers to the questions.
+If they don't respond, they will be reminded.
+At the designated time, all the answers from this 30 minute period will be collated and posted in #standup.

 ## Technical Details